Fire hits Leopard Match factory

 Several people have been rushed to hospital following a blaze at Leopard Match 2018 Limited factory in Blantyre.

-The blaze is believed to have erupted due to electrical fault.
+The blaze is believed to have erupted due to electrical fault in a warehouse.

 At the time of writing this report, the factory had been on fire for about an hour and firefighters were on the scene battling the inferno.

-The fire had also spread to Eshan Products Limited which is next to Leopard Match.
+The fire had also spread to Ishan Products Limited which is next to Leopard Match.

-Meanwhile, indicate that four people have been taken to Queen Elizabeth Central Hospital in Blantyre after sustaining injuries.
-One of the injured persons include
+Meanwhile, reports indicate that four people have been taken to Queen Elizabeth Central Hospital in Blantyre after sustaining injuries.
+One employee from the neighboring Industrial Steel Engineering is also reportedly in critical condition.